 7. Tax Loss Harvesting

-Basically, tax loss harvesting is making lemonade when you’ve been dealt some lemons in the stock market.
 The way it works is that you simply sell a security, like a stock or an ETF, at a loss in order to lock in capital losses.
-You’re then able to use that loss to offset any gains that your portfolio may have experienced.
+You’re then able to use that loss to offset any gains that your portfolio may have realized that same year.

 For example, if you have $10,000 in realized capital gains, you could sell some losing positions (if you have any) to realize $10,000 in losses.
 The losses would offset the gains and you would owe no tax overall.